missuo/GmailValidChecker/README.md

 - `Alive`: means that everything is fine with this Gmail and is being used.
 - `Unregistered`: It means that the Gmail is not registered or is **blocked**.

-**You must be aware that an `Unregistered` status does not mean that you are truly unregistered.
-The program cannot determine whether Gmail is unregistered or blocked.**
+**~~You must be aware that an `Unregistered` status does not mean that you are truly unregistered.
+The program cannot determine whether Gmail is unregistered or blocked.~~ Determining whether a state is truly unregistered is already supported in the `Enhanced Mode`.**

 ## Update
 ### 0.0.6